HL7/davinci-dtr/input/pagecontent/specification.md

 All DTR applications **SHALL** support rendering according to the mustSupport elements in the DTR Questionnaire profile as well as executing all CQL found within Questionnaire extensions.
 CQL and FHIR Questionnaires **SHALL** be required even when DTR is implemented within a DTR Native App as opposed to a DTR SMART App.

 #### Separating user provided information from CQL retrieved information
-When a user fills in a value or changes an answer in a QuestionnaireResponse, the DTR client **SHALL** populate the [`information-origin`](StructureDefinition-information-origin.html) extension, setting the `author` property to the current user, and setting `source` to 'override' if the source was already 'override' or 'auto', or 'manual' otherwise.
+When a user fills in a value or changes an answer in a QuestionnaireResponse, the DTR client **SHALL** populate the [`information-origin`](StructureDefinition-information-origin.html) extension, setting the `author` property to the current user, and setting `source` to 'override' if the source was already 'override', 'auto-client', 'auto-server', or 'manual' otherwise.
 DTR clients **SHALL** either provide a PractitionerRole in the SMART App launch of DTR or support transmitting the role by means of the [`activeRole`](StructureDefinition-activeRole.html) extension within the Practitioner resource.

 #### QuestionnaireResponse Contained Resources
 This guide contains certain expectations around the use of ['contained'](https://hl7.org/fhir/R4/references.html#contained) resources with a QuestionnaireResponse: